Chrissy Teigen's New Haircut Proves That "The Rachel" Is Trending

-In the video confirming her new cut and color, the model ran her fingers through the bouncy side bangs, heavy layers, and flipped-out ends glossed in fresh blonde color.
+In the video confirming her new cut and colour, the model ran her fingers through the bouncy side bangs, heavy layers, and flipped-out ends glossed in fresh blonde colour.
 The highlight tone is a warm and saturated mix of deeper golden hues and brighter blonde placed solidly on the front, face-framing strands.

 Advertisement